-Labour Market Agreement for Persons with Disabilities Annual Plan - 2009/2010 Departmental Program Expenditure Summary Provincial Department And Agency/Program Services Area of Priority Target Population Program Description Shareable Cost Estimate 2009/2010 DEPARTMENT OF HUMAN RESOURCES, LABOUR AND EMPLOYMENT Training Services 1.
+Labour Market Agreement for Persons with Disabilities Annual Plan - 2012-2013 Departmental Program Expenditure Summary Provincial Department And Agency/Program Services Area of Priority Target Population Program Description Shareable Cost Estimate 2012/2013 DEPARTMENT OF ADVANCED EDUCATION AND SKILLS Training Services 1.
 Education and Training 2.
 Building on the existing knowledge base Persons with disabilities who wish to pursue post secondary training or employment.
-The Training Services Program provides supports and services to eligible individuals with disabilities who wish to pursue post secondary training or employment as part of a collaboratively developed employment plan with professional staff of the Department of Human Resources, Labour and Employment.
+The Training Services Program provides supports and services to eligible individuals with disabilities who wish to pursue post secondary training or employment as part of a collaboratively developed employment plan with professional staff of the Department of Advanced Education and Skills.
 Benefits and services available include: the provision of financial living allowances during the period of training, transportation costs to attend a post secondary institution, tuition and student fees, text books, disability-related supports such as interpreters and/or tutors.
-In addition, active programs in employment counseling and assessment, employment planning, pre-employment training, skills training, technical aids and other supports assist individuals obtain access to job opportunities and training. \$2,486,500 Employment Corporations (job trainers) 1.
+In addition, active programs in employment counseling and assessment, employment planning, pre-employment training, skills training, technical aids and other supports assist individuals obtain access to job opportunities and training. \$2,767,100 Employment Corporations (job trainers) 1.
 Employment Participation 2.
 Employment Opportunities 3.
 Connecting Employers with Persons with Disabilities Persons with developmental disabilities who wish to pursue employment.
 This program area works in partnership with community groups to develop employment for people who have a developmental disability.
 Community groups (sometimes employment corporations), through an employment coordinator, work in a particular community to develop jobs for eligible participants.
-The Supported Employment program provides the necessary support to allow individuals with developmental disabilities to participate in meaningful, integrated employment in the community.
+The Supported Employment program provides the necessary support to allow individuals to participate in meaningful, integrated employment in the community.
 Funding is available to provide the support necessary to allow the individual to experience success in the workplace.
 Supports available range from orientation and work analysis to full time support from a job trainer to ensure that the required duties of the job are completed to the satisfaction of the employer.
-The type of employment options which may be supported include: individual supported employment in the labour force, contractual employment, self employment and small business development. \$5,790,000
+The type of employment options which may be supported include: individual supported employment in the labour force, contractual employment, self employment and small business development. \$6,905,300